What you will study

 In addition, the module draws on a number of other subject areas.
 It deals with ideas current in politics more widely, on issues of sovereignty and governance, and draws on some aspects of political theory to do with questions of justice.
 It teaches some key ideas in economics to do with economic growth, measuring income inequality, trade and how national economies ‘balance the books’.
 It also looks at how ideas from the wider social sciences, on gender and postcolonialism, have influenced the study of international relations.

-In taking the module you will:
+In taking the module you'll:

 - develop your understanding of the changing relations between nation states in the international system and the wider political, economic and social changes affecting international relations